-- (61) Directorate Administrator HE will appropriately induct invigilators to conduct face to face and online examinations in accordance with the Examination Conduct and Invigilation (HE) Guidelines and the Digital Invigilation (HE) Procedure. - (62) At the completion of the examination, Invigilators must record any issues that arise as part of invigilation on the Examination Incident Report (HE) Form and report these to the Course Administrator/ Directorate Administrator HE. - (63) The Invigilator delivers the completed and spare examinations and answer books to the Course Administrator/Academic Services Officer as soon as reasonably possible after the examination is completed to be stored securely until signed out for marking.
-Any inconsistencies in examination materials accounting at any stage must be reported. - (64) For online examinations, the Subject Coordinator is responsible for electronically hiding the examination paper at the completion of the exam. - (65) The Head of Program reviews and addresses examination incident reports in accordance with the Academic Integrity (Students) Procedure. - (66) Course Administrators/stores marked examinations and answer books in a secure location and securely disposes of spare examinations as per the Records Management Procedure and Records Retention Guide.
+- (62) Directorate Administrator HE will appropriately induct invigilators to conduct face to face and online examinations in accordance with the Examination Conduct and Invigilation (HE) Guidelines and the Digital Invigilation (HE) Procedure. - (63) At the completion of the examination, Invigilators must record any issues that arise as part of invigilation on the Examination Incident Report (HE) Form and report these to the Course Administrator/ Directorate Administrator HE. - (64) The Invigilator delivers the completed and spare examinations and answer books to the Course Administrator/Academic Services Officer as soon as reasonably possible after the examination is completed to be stored securely until signed out for marking.
+Any inconsistencies in examination materials accounting at any stage must be reported. - (65) For online examinations, the Subject Coordinator is responsible for electronically hiding the examination paper at the completion of the exam. - (66) The Head of Program reviews and addresses examination incident reports in accordance with the Academic Integrity (Students) Procedure. - (67) Course Administrators/Academic Services Officers store marked examinations and answer books in a secure location and securely disposes of spare examinations as per the Records Management Procedure and Records Retention Guide.